My K-1 Visa Is Pending: Can I Work in the U.S.?

 No matter how long USCIS takes to approve an EAD, it will give the card an expiration date of the end of your 90-day permitted stay on your K-1 visa (the exact date of which is shown on your I-94 Arrival/Departure Record).

 As soon as you have entered the U.S. on your K-1 visa, the clock starts ticking.
-You have 90 days within which to get married, obtain the official government certification of your marriage (which can take days or weeks), and prepare the mountain of paperwork required for your adjustment of status application (which you'll submit to USCIS by mail).
+You have 90 days within which to get married, obtain the official government certification of your marriage (which can take days or weeks), and prepare the mountain of paperwork required for your adjustment of status application (which you will need to submit to USCIS by mail).
+The sooner you get this done, the sooner you'll get your approval for U.S. conditional residence (which should eventually lead to permanent residence).

 Risks of Working in the U.S. Without Authorization

 Some people decide to work illegally while they are awaiting clearance to work with a pending K-1 visa.
 Working illegally is a violation of your visa status—and if you're not in valid visa status, you're not eligible to adjust status and get a green card.
-Consult an immigration attorney for details.

 NEED IMMIGRATION HELP ?